 (5) Notwithstanding that pursuant to subsection (1) or an order made under subsection (2) a jury for a trial may be selected from a jury pool in accordance with this Part, jurors for that trial may be chosen and summoned under Part VA and in that event the summoning officer shall cause the names of the persons so summoned to be noted in the jurors’ book in the same manner as if those persons were summoned under this Part.

-[Section 32A inserted by No. 6 of 1981 s.
+[Section 32A inserted: No. 6 of 1981 s.
 20.]

 32B.
 Summoning officer for jury pools